joblisttoday/components/docs/components/company.md

 ```
 # company

-Displays a company as returned from the sqllite query.
+Displays a company as returned from the sqlite query.